fcancelinha/surf-eCommerce-shop/README.md

 # Surf-eCommerce-Shop
-A small project with webforms and sql required for a c# programing class.
+A small project required for a c# programing class.

 ## Front Page